Misleading

 Researchers in the climate domain use the term “misinformation”, which refers to falsehoods regarding climate change.
 They can be spread by accident or deliberately.

-These campaigns can exaggerate the opposition to climate change and give policymakers an false impression about how widespread climate action support is.
+These campaigns can give policymakers an false impression about the level of support for climate change.

 How do PR companies spread misinformation about climate change?